The Program

 Program Structure

-The summer program typically runs from early June to late August.
-Since each program is tailored to a student, the start and end dates are flexible.
+The program is organized in seasonal batches lasting approximately 3 months per batch.
+Students can choose to attend one or multiple batches.
+For example, the Summer batches are great programs for students who have traditional school commitments.
+Alternatively, a year long program (4 batches) is ideal for students interested in a gap year experience.
+Since each program is tailored to a student, the exact start and end dates are flexible.
 The advisor will work with the student to accommodate travel plans, school schedules, and other commitments.
 Being adaptable and creating opportunities are important aspects of the program.

-Before a student commits to the program, there will be an interview process where students and their families can meet and chat with an advisor.
+Before a student commits to a program, there will be an interview process where students and their families can meet and chat with an advisor.
 The goal is help students develop an understanding of the program goals, their advisor’s background, and what to expect in the first few weeks.
-A student and the advisor must mutually decide to work together, in the spirit of freedom of association.
+A student and the advisor must mutually decide to work together.
 Some students may decide that the program is not for them after the interview.

 If a student decides to commit to a program, they can expect to meet with their advisors 1-on-1 on a weekly basis once the program starts.
 Typically, there will be more meetings early on in the program.
 Advisors are also available via text chat and other types of collaboration platforms.

-The Summer 2025 program is designed for students interested in computer science and technology.
-Naturally, this subject covers a broad domain with many different paths of exploration.
+The Advisory Program is currently designed for students interested in computer science and technology.
+Naturally, this subject area covers a broad domain with many different paths of exploration.
 Most students will likely start with an introductory bootcamp in programming, if needed, and branch out to subject areas that interest them (machine learning, computer hardware, operating systems, etc).
-If students need support in a more fundamental area (ex. statistics), the advisor will work with them to expand and evolve the learning plan.
+If a student needs support in a more fundamental area (ex. logic, statistics, etc), the advisor will work with them to expand and evolve the learning plan.

 Two Streams

-The 2025 Summer program is offered in two versions:
+The Advisory Program is offered in two versions:

 The remote program will be organized primarily via online platforms, such as Google Meets and Slack.
 This stream is designed for students who are more comfortable with virtual learning or cannot travel to Toronto, Canada.